 Stepping outside of consensus reality is in fact a crucial ingredient of mental health and human growth and development.

 At this point you might be wondering how all this informs how I work as a counselor and how that impacts the experience of any given client.
 Firstly, I think it is a good thing for any counselor to keep the question “What is Sanity?” open with a working definition of mental health that can shift and adapt.
 There are also few general signs that I look for as a psychotherapist that tell me that my client is making progress toward greater levels of mental health.
 These signs have more to do with how someone relates to themselves and the world then the achievement of specific goals that we might set forth, though goals can be helpful.
 These signs, which are admittedly a product of our time and culture, include:

 - An increased sense of choice and freedom

-- An increase in presence and one’s ability to connect with self and other
+- An increase in presence (living in the present moment) and one’s ability to connect with self and other

 - An increase in self-compassion

 - More consciously flexible boundaries; a solid “No” and a solid “Yes”